kosamad/the-meadow-project/README.md

 ![bag screens](documentation/final/bag-screens.PNG)

+(Please not this page does not render on am i responsive)

 Users can navigate to the Basket either through the bag icon in the navigation bar or via the link provided in the success toast after adding an item.

 The Basket page displays the title alongside the total count of items in the basket, including both products and events.
 If not items are in the basket, the user is notified of this and provided with a link to 'Go Shopping'.